Photoemission "experiments" on holographic lattices: Acknowledgments

 \section{Acknowledgments}

 We thank Jak\v{s}a Vu\v{c}i\v{c}evi\'c for endless discussions and a wealth of ideas and information on strange metals and the Hubbard model; we also thank Jak\v{s}a for providing us with the CTINT results for the Hubbard model.
 We are grateful to Jan Zaanen, Koenraad Schalm, Nicolas Chagnet, Aristomenis Donos and Mark Golden for helpful discussions and comments.
+We thank two anonymous referees for constructive and stimulating comments.
 This work has made use of the excellent Sci-Hub service.
 Work at the Institute of Physics is funded by the Ministry of Education, Science and Technological Development and by the Science Fund of the Republic of Serbia, under the Key2SM project (PROMIS program, Grant No. 6066160).